 Acidic or neutral soil is favored by the Korean fir.
 You need to make sure your tree is sited where the soil will drain well.
 It likes soil that is moist but does not like wet feet, so it will very likely struggle in clay soil.
 If you live in an urban area, this tree may potentially have some problems since it does not tolerate pollution well.
 You can propagate this species by collecting seeds from the cones.

-Most conifers do not need much pruning.
-This is especially true of the slow-growing Korean fir.
+Most conifers do not need much pruning, and this is especially true of the slow-growing Korean fir.
 You can do a bit of trimming to help develop any desired shapes (like taking out any branches that are growing in a direction that is not appealing) and take out any dead, diseased, or dying branches.

 Pests and Diseases